MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. In the list of instances, click the entry representing the first instance and, on the scale set instance blade, note its **Location** (it should be one of the zones in the target Azure region into which you deployed the Azure virtual machine scale set).

-1. Return to the **az10408vmss0 - Instances** blade, click the entry representing the second instance and, on the scale set instance blade, note its **Location** (it should be one of the other two zones in the target Azure region into which you deployed the Azure virtual machine scale set).
+1. Return to the **az10408vmss0 - Instances** blade, click the entry representing the second instance, and on the scale set instance blade, note it’s **Location** (it should be one of the other two zones in the target Azure region into which you deployed the Azure virtual machine scale set).

 1. Return to the **az10408vmss0 - Instances** blade, and in the **Settings** section, click **Scaling**.